These events have already taken place. Please see our NEWS page for upcoming events.

-Throughout 2016 we’ll be screening classic films by/about women over 50 in venues in Brighton and London with linked shorts from last year’s festival, as well as other events and screenings we think you’ll enjoy.
+Throughout 2016 we hosted events and screened feature films by/about women over 50s in venues in Brighton and London with linked shorts from our 2015 festival.

 Thursday 23 June 2016 2.00 PM at BMECP centre, Brighton, BN1 4ZE

 Mavis! the first documentary on gospel/soul music legend and civil rights icon Mavis Staples and her family group, The Staple Singers.
 From the freedom songs of the ’60s and hits like “I’ll Take You There” in the ’70s, to funked-up collaborations with Prince and her recent albums with Wilco’s Jeff Tweedy, Mavis has stayed true to her roots, kept her family close, and inspired millions along the way.